 After reciting Tashahhud, Ta`awwuz and Surah al-Fatihah, Hazrat Khalifatul Masih V (aba) said:

-As I just said, we were able to hold the Jalsa Salana UK last month, after a period of two years, and many of you will have heard the various speeches which sought to enhance the spirituality of those attending and to increase their religious knowledge.
-I am confident that many members of the Jama’at, be they men or women, younger people or elders, will have taken inspiration from Jalsa speeches.
+As I just said, we were able to hold the Jalsa Salana UK [annual convention of the Ahmadiyya Muslim Community] last month, after a period of two years, and many of you will have heard the various speeches which sought to enhance the spirituality of those attending and to increase their religious knowledge.
+I am confident that many members of the Jama’at [community], be they men or women, younger people or elders, will have taken inspiration from Jalsa speeches.
 Indeed, many people wrote letters to me that my speeches, and those of certain other speakers, had a powerful and very positive effect upon their hearts.
 They wrote how the Jalsa had motivated them towards elevating their spiritual levels and striving for true righteousness.
 Whilst this is encouraging, the key point is that such changes ought not to be temporary, but should be long lasting.

-So, I reiterate, that these Ijtemas are not held for social or recreational purposes; rather, the various auxiliary organisations hold their Ijtemas to spiritually motivate their members, through activities that are specially tailored for them, according to their age and understanding.
+So, I reiterate, that these ijtemas are not held for social or recreational purposes; rather, the various auxiliary organisations hold their ijtemas to spiritually motivate their member through activities that are specially tailored for them according to their age and understanding.
 They are held so that the members can spend time with their peers and focus on developing their spiritual state and religious knowledge.
-They serve to address the particular challenges and issues that are faced by the members of each auxiliary organisation and to help them overcome those challenges, so that they can fulfil the commands of God Almighty in the very best way.
-Furthermore, the Ijtemas are held to ensure that every single Ahmadi, both male and female, and regardless of their age, ethnicity or social background, understand that they are each of great value and importance to the Jama’at.
-Thus, I hope and pray all of you will have fully engaged with the Ijtema activities and programme to the best of your abilities.
+They serve to address the particular challenges and issues that are faced by the members of each auxiliary organisation, and to help them overcome those challenges so that they can fulfil the commands of God Almighty in the very best way.
+Furthermore, the ijtemas are held to ensure that every single Ahmadi, both male and female, and regardless of their age, ethnicity or social background, understand that they are each of great value and importance to the Jama’at.
+Thus, I hope and pray all of you will have fully engaged with the ijtema activities and programme to the best of your abilities.

-This year, due to the continuing need to take certain precautions, only Atfal aged twelve to fifteen have been permitted to attend the Ijtema.
+This year, due to the continuing need to take certain precautions, only Atfal [boys between the ages of seven and fifteen], aged twelve to fifteen, have been permitted to attend the ijtema.
 I hope in future the need for such restrictions will be removed, but it was important for those aged twelve to fifteen to attend, as this is a crucial age in terms of one’s religious and moral development.
 Having attended the various events and programmes held specially to cater for their needs, I hope the Atfal will now appreciate their true worth and value in the eyes of the Jama’at.
 Indeed, all Khuddam and Atfal should recognise that they are of great value and that each Ahmadi is a precious member of the Jama’at of the Promised Messiah (as).
 Nevertheless, this value is not to be taken for granted; rather, it can only remain intact and be justified if you recognise that each of you has a role to play in upholding the dignity of the Jama’at of the Promised Messiah (as) and ensuring its continued progress and prosperity.

 It is a fundamental truth that the children and youth of each nation have a great role to play in the progress and well-being of their community.
 Certainly, a community whose children and youth are instilled with a spirit of service and devotion to their cause are those that are destined to scale the highest peaks of success and progress.
-Indeed, it was to ensure the continued progress of the Jama’at that the Second Khalifa (ra) founded the auxiliary organisations of Ansar, Lajna and Khuddam.
-In this regard, Hazrat Musleh Mau’ud (ra) stated that if the central Jama’at and auxiliary administrations worked in tandem to their full capacity, then, the overall speed of fulfiling the objectives of the Jama’at would be greatly enhanced.
-Furthermore, he stated that the auxiliaries also served as a safety net, to ensure that the progress of the Jama’at never faltered.
-If there is any weakness, laziness or deficiency amongst the central Jama’at administration, or within a particular auxiliary body, the other bodies are there to bridge the gap and to take up the mantle to ensure that the highest spiritual objectives of our community are fulfillled and that the community of the Promised Messiah (as) continues to march forward.
+Indeed, it was to ensure the continued progress of the Jama’at that the Second Khalifa (ra) founded the auxiliary organisations of Ansar, Lajna and Khuddam [auxiliary organisations for men over the age of 40, women, and men under the age of 40].
+In this regard, Hazrat Musleh Mau’ud (ra) stated that if the central Jama’at and auxiliary administrations worked in tandem to their full capacity, then the overall speed of fulfilling the objectives of the Jama’at would be greatly enhanced.
+Furthermore, he stated that the auxiliaries also served as a safety net to ensure that the progress of the Jama’at never faltered.
+If there is any weakness, laziness or deficiency amongst the central Jama’at administration or within a particular auxiliary body, the other bodies are there to bridge the gap and to take up the mantle to ensure that the highest spiritual objectives of our community are fulfilled and that the community of the Promised Messiah (as) continues to march forward.

 Therefore, we cannot afford to relax or rest easy until we are certain that every member of our Jama’at leaves no stone unturned in their efforts to gain the nearness of Allah the Almighty.
 Just as the sun rises without fail each morning, our each and every day should give rise to glad tidings of the spiritual progress and advancement of the members of the Jama’at.
 Until that is our state, we cannot be content.

-On your banners, you proudly display the slogan bestowed to Khuddamul Ahmadiyya by Hazrat Musleh Mau’ud (ra) that, “Nations cannot be reformed without the reformation of the youth.”
+On your banners, you proudly display the slogan bestowed to Khuddamul Ahmadiyya by Hazrat Musleh Mau’ud (ra) [second worldwide head of the Ahmadiyya Muslim Community from 1914-1965] that, “nations cannot be reformed without the reformation of the youth.”
 However, these are not just words or a motto to take pride in, but should be a wake-up call for the members of Khuddam and should motivate and inspire you.
-This slogan is displayed prominently at your Khuddam events, so that these profound words become deeply ingrained in the hearts and minds of every Khadim.
+This slogan is displayed prominently at your Khuddam events so that these profound words become deeply ingrained in the hearts and minds of every Khadim.
 Indeed, each Khadim, whether they are an office bearer or not, should view these words as a personal challenge for them to live up to, wherein they must play their role in the reformation of their nation by reforming themselves.
 Hence, you must strive to attain the highest moral and spiritual standards and to be a true asset for your nation and community.
 Otherwise, just to repeat these words without any action is utterly meaningless.

 I also wish to say to the younger Khuddam, that they should not think that because they are young, they do not need to be concerned about their religion or spiritual state and that theirs is an age merely of leisure and fun.
 Certainly, at your age, you should be involved in positive forms of recreation and other good activities, but at the same time, you should recognise that you are now reaching the age of full maturity.
 In fact, in the olden days, people would often get married in their teenage years and they would take on the associated responsibilities.
 Furthermore, in early Islam, very young men aged 18 or 19 not only took part in the major battles of that time, but were given the rank of commanders.
 They acted with outstanding courage and manifested the highest levels of faith.
 So, do not underestimate your abilities or think that you can focus upon your faith and religion at a later time in your life; rather, even as teenagers and young adults, you should understand your value and importance.